49. Finding Neverland

 The theme of death in this film is troubling but important to address.
 We are forced to ask ourselves what happens when a loved one dies.
 Also, Finding Neverland causes audience to think about their own deaths.
 Do you want to go comfortably or fight for every day?
 How do we care for those we leave behind?
 What will our legacy be?
 Because no one can be a child or live forever at least in the manner that we are right now.
 These questions are difficult and yet portrayed in a hopeful manner.

 Cautions: Finding Neverland has children in it but is a serious film.
 A few swear words are uttered, the relationship between Barrie and Sylvia and her sons is questioned, and death is a central theme.
 Other mature issues are addressed in a very discreet fashion.
 Thus, this film is very clean but emotionally heavy.
-Teenagers and older should be able to enjoy it.

 Finding Neverland was a bit of a shock for me.
 I was not expecting such a serious and deep film.
 However, the impact it made was positive and long-lasting.
 Although death and the need to grow up are central themes, hope and imagination triumph at the end.
 Although you might need a few days to decide whether you like this film or not, watching it will leave you pondering deeper questions and hopefully moving forward in recovery.